MyGodItsFull0fStars/LLL-CAdViSE/README.md

 If the script gets stuck when waiting for an EC2 instance network interface being reachable, the cause is likely a misconfiguration in the AWS security group of inbound rules.
 A possible solution can be found at [Fix Not Being Able to Ping EC2](https://arcadian.cloud/aws/2022/07/01/4-reasons-you-cannot-ping-your-aws-ec2-instance-and-how-to-fix-them/).

+### Injecting Scripts - Identity File Not Accessible

+If the error `Warning: Identity file <file-name>.pem not accessible: No such file or directory.` is encountered, this is due to the `.pem` private key being required to be included into the root directory of the LLL-CAdViSE repository.

 ## Acknowledgement